 There are many external reasons that Nigeria's growth is stunted as a nation, but the DISGUSTING SELF-HATRED that politicians in Nigerian government displayed was...heart-breaking.

 You know, Nigeria is a young country (~60 years old).
 Far younger than America.
 We have lots of potential and we have a lot to learn about governance.
-Protests could work in a country like Nigeria, (unlike America, whose culture has already evolved to neutralize its transformative power).
-For now, the Nigerian government has viscously quelled the protests, but I expect the Nigerian youth will try again in a few years.
+Protests could work in a country like Nigeria, (unlike America, whose culture has already evolved to neutralize the transformative power of protests).
+For now, the Nigerian government has viscously subdued the protests, but I expect the Nigerian youth will persist and try again soon.

 In any case, the experimentation with fascism and media-supported gaslighting that I saw made me sick to my stomach.
 How could we have learned this code of conduct so well in so little time?